 CDS administers Disability Studies, UD’s largest minor, and the Spectrum Scholars, Access:Ability Scholars and Career and Life Services Certificate (CLSC) programs.
 It also created a Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program that trains graduate students and postdoctoral residents in person-centered care, and it implements the Special Education Administrative Leadership (SEAL) program, which prepares Delaware educators for special education leadership roles.

 Disability Studies consistently ranks as the University of Delaware’s most popular minor.
 Drawing students from disciplines spanning cognitive science, elementary education and even history, management and art, the minor allows them, in the words of one student, “to connect with peers from different majors who share a passion.”

 For some students, that passion is about better appreciating and supporting the 20 percent of people who have a disability.
 For others, it’s about enhancing their abilities to create a more inclusive society.
 For still others, it’s about increasing their knowledge and skills so they can boost their marketability for advanced degrees and careers in related fields.
 Learn how the minor can facilitate all those things here.

 Most adults with intellectual disabilities are told they will never go to college.
 Yet in many ways, college offers the exact type of opportunities that support the goals of people with intellectual disabilities: furthering education, establishing career goals, connecting with peers and learning how to use natural supports and live interdependently.

-Students in CLSC attend UD for two years.
+Students in CLSC attend UD for two or four years.
 They take undergraduate courses, join clubs, hold internships and can also live in the UD residence halls.
 The Career & Life Studies Certificate (CLSC) program is the only college program in Delaware designed specifically for people with intellectual disabilities.
 CLSC is part of a growing national movement which recognizes that students with intellectual disabilities should have the option to attend college.